NatC02/NatC02/readme.md

 - [The Den Social Web App](https://den-blog-prod.vercel.app/) - The Den is the perfect place to connect with other like-minded individuals and share your knowledge with the world!

-- [React Sephardic Center](https://natc02.github.io/sephardicCenter/home) - Converted Wordpress website to React.
+- [React Sephardic Center](https://natc02.github.io/sephardicCenter/home) - Converted client Wordpress website to React.

 - [My Personal Blog](https://natc02.github.io/blog/) - Writing informative and engaging blog posts about various aspects of web development.

+- [WIP]() - Gatsby website with internalization support for ministerial organization.

 ## Scientific Research: